 Stage Further Information Possible Approach 1 As it can be difficult to identify the bully and bullied in situations of conflict, once children are calm enough to engage in conversation, staff will work through the 5 restorative steps (which may be available on their lanyard) with any child involved in conflict/bullying.
+'5 Steps of Restorative Practice'?
 Step 1: Tell the story - What has happened?
 Start from the beginning What happened just before that?
 Step 2: Thoughts and Feelings - What were/are you thinking?
 What were/are you feeling?
 How do you think they are feeling?
 Step 3: Ripples of harm - Who has been harmed and how have they been harmed?
 What has been the most difficult thing for you?
 Step 4: Needs - What do you need in order to find closure?
 What do you need to move forward?
 Step 5: What next?
 What do you think will make things better?
 What needs to happen?
 Pupils may initially do the above on a reflection form, if emotions are running high, and then talk to staff.
 Appropriate next steps will be agreed (e.g., restorative meeting, letter of apology, etc.) and the class teacher and parents, of all pupils involved, will be notified.
 The incident will be recorded.
-2 Pupils who continue to behave in a way that is hurtful to others.
-(For serious behaviour incidents, skip immediately to Stage 3) Stage 1 will be repeated and the child causing harm will be treated in line with the school's Behaviour Policy/Procedures to safeguard any children who have been harmed by their behaviour.
-This may, for example, be a period of internal exclusion (1 or 2 days off the playground) and will be decided by the Headteacher/Senior Leadership Team.
-Staff will offer support to any children who have been harmed and take necessary action to make sure they feel safe and reassured - with the children's consent, this may involve a restorative meeting that produces a written agreement between all children involved.